 Family is important.
 Especially for the person who is recovering from substance addiction.

 For the family of a loved one who is struggling with drug and/or alcohol, understanding addiction as a disease and how it affects the addict and the people closest to them can be a formidable challenge.

 Family members do not always know how to communicate how addiction has affected them, and they try to ignore the problem for fear of confrontation.
 In some ways, the family may be enabling their loved ones to continue their abuse of drugs and alcohol.
 Any person in the family can take the first steps to get into recovery.

 Because of these challenges, addiction recovery experts encourage families to participate in the treatment and recovery process.
 Family recovery is an essential piece of effective drug treatment, and the staff at Serenity strives to provide the client and the family members of the client with the tools they need to support and empower one another during and after the treatment process.

 Addiction is often considered a family disease.
-While in treatment for addiction, the primary focus is on the person battling addiction.
+While in treatment, the primary focus is on the person battling this disease.
 But the person’s behavior is a symptom of deeper issues, which, in many cases, begin in the family.
 There could be a history of trauma or a history of substance abuse in the family.
 Moreover, many family members struggle with enabling and codependency issues, which can impair the recovery process.
 Therefore, it is crucial that those underlying issues, albeit in the family, are addressed.

 The family unit can serve a pivotal role in the recovery process.
 For example, family members can be a sounding board for the addicted individual.
 Additionally, the family can choose to plan and execute an intervention with help from professionals, who specialize in interventions.
 The family can play several roles in the recovery process.
 They may gather information, plan and execute the intervention, and assist in selecting a treatment center.